Walga Rock near Cue

 There are paintings representing goannas, snakes, boomerangs, kangaroos and handprints, which are estimated to be 10,000 years old.

 There is even a painting of a ship, which looks like a modern addition to the ancient Aboriginal paintings.
-The origin of the painting is unknown, especially considering that Walga Rock is 325 km inland from the West Australian coast.
+No one knows the the origin of the painting, especially considering that Walga Rock is 325 km inland from the West Australian coast.
 According to one theory, it was done by a Dutch sailor shipwrecked on the coast who was looked after by Aborigines.

 Before leaving this place and heading to our next destination near Newman, we decided to drive around the Rock.
 It looked interesting in its changing patterns and shape and I kept admiring the colours and contours of the Rock as we drove by.